About

 Work

-He’s also the founder of Hopkins Media Enterprises LLC, a digital production house that specializes in content development and brand consulting for news organizations and higher-ed institutions.
+He’s also the founder of Hopkins Media Enterprises LLC, a fully digital production house that specializes in content development and brand consulting for news organizations and higher-ed institutions.

 Recent Bylines